 How Exabeam Can Help

-Exabeam’s Security Intelligence Platform provides a host of capabilities that support DFS compliance, helping covered entities keep pace with technological advances.
-It provides rich insights into potential cybercriminal activity and prevents losses for DFS-regulated entities—as well as for consumers to whom they provide services.
+Exabeam’s Security Intelligence Platform provides a host of capabilities that support NYDFS cybersecurity compliance, helping covered entities keep pace with technological advances.
+It provides rich insights into potential cybercriminal activity and prevents losses for NYDFS-regulated entities—as well as for consumers to whom they provide services.

 Monitoring Security Events